Jolt-Design/WP-Cron/README.md

 Run `yarn install` the first time you clone the repo.

 To build a new version of this image, make your changes in `build/src` then run `yarn deploy`.
-Your Docker Hub account must be added as a collaborator on the [Docker Hub repo](repo) to be able to deploy the changes.
+Your Docker Hub account must be added as a collaborator on the [Docker Hub repo](repo) to be able to deploy the changes and you must have run `docker login` first.

 [repo]: https://hub.docker.com/r/joltdesign/wp-cron